a-akulynichev/md_test/Get_started_Android.md

+Open source solution SDK for Android description consists of the following components:

 To work with the Open source project you need to receive the access to our repositories on [Github][git] that contain source codes and technical documentation of the project.
 Provide our [Technical Support Service][TSS] with the information about your Github user account ([Github][git] e-mail address) and receive the following access parameters: